nspcc-dev/neo-go/docs/rpc.md

 #### `getblocknotifications` call

 This method returns notifications from a block organized by trigger type.
-Supports filtering by contract and event name.
+Supports filtering by contract and event name (the same filter as provided for subscriptions to execution results, see [notifications specification](notifications.md).
+The resulting JSON is an object with three (if matched) field: "onpersist", "application" and "postpersist" containing arrays of notifications (same JSON as used in notification service) for the respective triggers.

 #### Historic calls